sunfounder/electronic-kit-for-raspberry-pi/README.md

 ## electronic-kit-for-raspberry-pi
-This repository is for SunFounder Electronic Kit for Raspberry Pi. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for SunFounder Electronic Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: